polyfy/polylith/readme.md

 ...it will return `Hello Lisa!!`.

-To emulate the production environment, we can switch to the `remote` profile:
+To emulate the production project, we can switch to the `remote` profile:

 <img src="images/profile-activate-remote.png" width="20%">

-We also need to replace the old `user` implementation with the `user-remote` one, by sending its `core` namespace to the REPL:
+We also need to replace the old `user` implementation with the `user-remote` one, by sending its `core` namespace content to the REPL:
 ```clojure
 (ns se.example.user.core
   (:require [slacker.client :as client]))